-The Volunteer Lake Monitoring Program (VLMP) is an educational program for Illinois citizens to learn about lake ecosystems, as well as a cost-effective method of gathering fundamental information about inland lakes.
-While Tier I and Tier II VLMP data are generally considered insufficient for making use-support determinations and 303(d) listings, such data are useful for evaluating lake resource quality as good, fair or poor.
-Tier 3 data is considered sufficient for making use-support determinations and 303(d) listings as the collection and data undergo strict quality assurance guidelines.
+The Volunteer Lake Monitoring Program (VLMP) is an educational program for Illinois citizens to learn about lake ecosystems, as well as a cost-effective method of gathering fundamental information about freshwater lakes.
+While Tier I and Tier II VLMP data are generally considered insufficient for making use-support determinations and 303(d) listings.
+Tier 3 data is considered sufficient for making use-support determinations and 303(d) listings as the sample collection and data undergo strict quality assurance guidelines.

-Thirteen Tier 3 lakes totaling approximately 7,328 acres had data available for making use-support determinations.
-For these lakes, 92.3 percent of the total number and 97.7 percent of the total acres were rated as fully supporting aquatic life use.
-In 7.7 percent of the number and 2.3 percent of the acres, aquatic life use was rated as not supporting (fair).
-For aesthetic quality use, 15.4 percent of the lakes and 48.6 percent of the acres were rated fully supporting, while 69.2 percent and 48.8 percent respectively were rated not supporting (fair).
-In 15.4 percent of lakes and 2.6 percent of lake acres, aesthetic quality was assessed as not supporting (poor).
+Eleven Tier 3 lakes totaling approximately 9,529 acres had data available for making use-support determinations for this report.
+For these lakes, 81.8 percent of the total number and 91.9 percent of the total acres were rated as fully supporting aquatic life use.
+In 18.2 percent of the number and 8.1 percent of the acres, aquatic life use was rated as not supporting (fair).
+For aesthetic quality use, 27.3 percent of the lakes and 55.8 percent of the acres were rated fully supporting, while 54.5 percent and 36.1 percent respectively were rated not supporting (fair).
+In 18.2 percent of lakes and 8.1 percent of lake acres, aesthetic quality was assessed as not supporting (poor).

-Potential causes of use impairment for inland lakes are summarized in Table C-39.
-Potential sources of use impairment in inland lakes are summarized in Table C-40.
-Trophic status of inland lakes is summarized in Table C-41.
+Potential causes of use impairment for freshwater lakes are summarized in Table C-39.
+Potential sources of use impairment in freshwater lakes are summarized in Table C-40.
+Trophic status of freshwater lakes is summarized in Table C-41.
 Use assessment information for individual lakes is available in Appendix B-3

-"Significant Publicly Owned Inland Lakes" are defined as having 20 acres or more surface area; however, some smaller inland lakes, which provide substantial public access and benefits to the citizens of Illinois, have also been defined as "significant."
-For summary information regarding "significant publicly owned inland lakes," refer to Appendix C.
+"Significant Publicly Owned Lakes" are defined as having 20 acres or more surface area; however, some smaller lakes, which provide substantial public access and benefits to the citizens of Illinois, have also been defined as "significant."
+For summary information regarding "significant publicly owned lakes," refer to Appendix C.

 Table C-39.
-Statewide Summary of Potential Causes of All Use Impairments in Inland Lakes, 2012
+Statewide Summary of Potential Causes of All Use Impairments in Freshwater Lakes, 2014

 Potential Cause of Impairment Acres Impaired

-Total Suspended Solids (TSS) 115,663
+Total Suspended Solids (TSS) 113,330

-Phosphorus (Total) 107,150
+Phosphorus (Total) 107,648

+Mercury 78,337

-Aquatic Algae 104,479
+Aquatic Algae 75,111

-Mercury 78,132

-Manganese 59,588

-Aquatic Plants (Macrophytes) 32,783
+Aquatic Plants (Macrophytes) 31,134

-Polychlorinated biphenyls 25,836
+Polychlorinated biphenyls 25,859

-Cause Unknown 8,910
+Cause Unknown 9,669

-Oxygen, Dissolved 5,570
+Oxygen, Dissolved 6,575

 Chlordane 4,820

-Turbidity 4,660
+Turbidity 4,695

 Sedimentation/Siltation 4,511

+Atrazine 4,272

 Silver 4,194

 Aldrin 3,345

-Atrazine 3,192

 рН 2,017

+Simazine 1,554

+Manganese 1,168

 Fecal Coliform 722

 Total Dissolved Solids 635

 Nonnative Fish, Shellfish, or Zooplankton 634

-Color 525

 Cadmium 524

 Endrin 524

 Zinc 524

 Nickel 325

+Color 310

-Fish Kills 172
+Fluoride 172

-Nitrogen, Nitrate 172
+Hexachlorobenzene 172

-Simazine 74

 Non-Native Aquatic Plants 62

-Ammonia (Total) 39
+Debris/Floatables/Trash 35

+Odor 35

 Table C-40.
-Statewide Summary of Potential Sources for All Impaired Uses in Inland Lakes, 2012.
+Statewide Summary of Potential Sources for All Impaired Uses in Freshwater Lakes, 2014.